eschwartz/python_data_processing_sample/README.md

 ### Profiler

-This submission includes code to profile memory usage.
+This repo includes code to profile memory usage.
 To run the profiler:

 ```
 pip3 install -U memory_profiler